Master's Program in Munich

 - Organizational Behavior3 CH / 4 ECTS

-The need for negotiation skills arises whenever joint decision making is necessary.
-This seminar develops students’ confidence in their negotiation skills and enables them to become better decision makers.
-A unique element of the seminar is that students experience the interaction of need, compromise and fear-based negotiations, focusing on the possibility of losing the deal.
+The seminar focuses on the need for negotiation skills, which arises whenever joint decision making is necessary.
+It develops student confidence in their negotiation skills, abilities, and enables them to become better decision-makers with clear goals and objectives.
+A unique element of the seminar is that students experience the interaction of need, compromise, and fear-based negotiations, focusing on the possibility of losing the deal.
 This seminar also offers an opportunity to discover and experiment with different techniques that help lead to the desired outcomes and clearer decisions.

-This course covers key principles of finance necessary to understand and implement the finance function in an organization and carry out the financial analysis that justifies the decision-making process.
+This course covers the source, uses and management of corporate finance.
 Students learn to analyze and create alternative investment projects and to prepare corresponding budgets.
-Topics include the managerial approach to financial analysis, budgeting, planning, control, the management of working capital, long-term assets and long-term financing.
+Topics include the managerial approach to financial analysis, budgeting, planning and control, the management of working capital, long-term assets and long-term financing.

-- Human Resources Management3 CH / 4 ECTS
+- People & Talent Management3 CH / 4 ECTS

 - Global Economics3 CH / 4 ECTS

-Global economics examines basic economic principles used in managerial situations.
+International managers in industry and organizations need a comprehensive understanding of how economic, environmental, social and political change impact their work and decision making.
+This course examines basic economic principles used in managerial situations.
 Topics include: global interdependence and the benefits of trade; market forces of supply and demand; supply, demand and government policies; measuring a nation’s income and cost of living; production and growth; savings, investment and the financial systems; unemployment; the monetary system; and money and inflation.
-Students learn to apply this knowledge when making economic decisions in a global business context.
-Students should have basic knowledge of economic terminology.

 The strategic positioning of an organization is instrumental to its success.
 Having a clear vision and mission that runs throughout the organization is key to both internal and external branding.
-To optimize the overall performance of a firm or a business unit within a firm, students learn to identify and analyze the drivers of the firm’s performance and identify external changes that may affect optimal results.
+To optimize the overall performance of a firm or a business unit within a firm, students learn to identify and analyze the drivers of performance and identify external changes that may affect optimal results.
 This course reviews the main concepts, methods and tools used in formulating strategies and implementing processes.
-It also explores ways to better leverage a firm’s internal resources in order to improve sustainable performance and investigates the limitations of applied theory.

-- Management Information Systems3 CH / 4 ECTS
+- Information Systems & Technology3 CH / 4 ECTS

 This seminar helps students better understand, analyze and identify future career paths.
-The knowledge and experience acquired during the MBA course inevitably change the individual’s profile in the market.
-Reassessing that profile is an essential part of planning for the future, preparing a new CV and perfecting a networking presentation.
-The changing business environment requires a more innovative approach to job searches, this seminar offers practical support for finding employment after graduating.
+The knowledge and experience acquired during the MBA course inevitably changes the individual’s profile in the market.
+Reassessing that profile, preparing a new CV and perfecting a networking presentation are essential when planning for the future.
+The changing business environment requires a more innovative approach to job seeking, and this seminar offers practical support for finding employment after graduating.

 - Communication Skills (seminar)

-This seminar focuses on understanding the processes needed for effective oral and written communication in a business setting.
-Emphasis is placed on the application of key principles that will enhance communication and effectiveness, as well as the development of skills and attitudes appropriate for business communication; especially in public speaking.
+This seminar focuses on effective oral and written communication in a business setting.
+Emphasis is placed key principles that will enhance communication and effectiveness, as well as the development of skills and attitudes appropriate for business communication, especially in public speaking.

 - Specialization-specific courses I-V15 CH / 20 ECTS